 While many large organisations and government bodies are financially equipped to deal with this cost spike, the same cannot be said for SMEs.
-For smaller businesses, the cost of cyber security solutions accounts for a larger chunk of their operational budget – up to 4%, compared with just 1-2% for larger enterprises.
+For smaller businesses, the cost of cyber security solutions such as managed IT services, accounts for a larger chunk of their operational budget – up to 4%, compared with just 1-2% for larger enterprises.
 In many cases, this figure is enough to make contracting cyber security professionals or investing in other forms of cyber security protection impractical, if not impossible.

 3. Difficulty of maintaining IT security infrastructure in-house

 Even for companies who can afford to contract a cyber security professional, the battle doesn’t end there.
 Once a contract has finished or the cyber expert is no longer on the company premises, it’s often up to the company’s other employees to manage cyber security efforts.
 A lack of time, resources, and specialised knowledge can complicate this task, and often means that cyber security best practice and systems established by the contracted professional fall by the wayside.

 Beyond this, the constant emergence of new cyber threats and aggressors makes it difficult for staff who are not trained in cyber security to keep up with trends.
 Security partnerships that keep users up-to-date on emergent threats are a good way to overcome this challenge, and should be integrated into holistic cyber security plans.